3mdeb/news-and-ideas/post.md

    loaded.
 They may be loaded at the same time as whole binary or during runtime using the system call.
 The second option is often used to deploy plugins.
-However this approach is convenient it may cause problems with dependencies, because of many versions of the same library.
+However this approach is convenient, it may cause problems with dependencies because of many versions of the same library.
    That's why many (especially closed source) are distributed with libraries incorporated into the binary (ie. statically linked).
 Extension *.so in Linux, *.dll